Implicit Bias, Structural Racialization, and Equity

 Our success in creating organizations and communities in which everyone has access to the opportunities they need to thrive depends on our willingness to confront the history and impacts of structural racism, learn how implicit bias operates, and take action to interrupt inequitable practices at the interpersonal, institutional and structural level.

-Who Should Attend
+Who Should Watch

-Anyone interested in learning more about more about implicit bias and who has a willingness to confront the history and impacts of structural racism.
+Anyone interested in learning more about more about implicit bias who has a willingness to confront the history and impacts of structural racism.

 Interested In More In-Depth Learning?